Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Eccentricity measurements

 \subsubsection{GW200208\_22}

-We find that, when analysed with our default sampling settings, the mass ratio posterior for GW200208\_22 rails against the lower limit of the prior.
+We find that, when analysed with our default sampling settings, the mass ratio posterior for GW200208\_22 rails against the lower limit of the prior, indicating that the lower limit is too high to capture the full extent of the posterior.
 Therefore, for this event, we reduce the lower mass ratio prior limit from 0.125 to 0.025.
-We notice also that the posterior rails against the upper limits of $\chi_1$ and $\chi_2$ at $0.6$.
+We notice also that the posterior rails against the upper limits of $\chi_1$ and $\chi_2$ at $0.6$, implying that the true distribution extends above the upper limits allowed by the prior.
 However, since this is a limit enforced by \texttt{SEOBNRE}, we do not relax this limit.
 In Fig. \ref{fig:GW200208B}, we show proposal (quasi-circular) posteriors for GW200208\_22 in teal and target (eccentric) posteriors in grey.

-We find that GW200208\_22 has $76.71$\% of its posterior support above $e_{10}=0.05$, with $73.52$\% above $e_{10}=0.1$, and log Bayes factor for $e_{10} \geq 0.05$ ($e_{10} \geq 0.1$) relative to the quasi-circular hypothesis of $1.45$ ($1.92$).
+We find that GW200208\_22 has $76.71$\% of its posterior support above $e_{10}=0.05$, with $73.52$\% above $e_{10}=0.1$, and ln Bayes factor for $e_{10} \geq 0.05$ ($e_{10} \geq 0.1$) relative to the quasi-circular hypothesis of $1.45$ ($1.92$).
 In our analysis, GW200208\_22 has a a source-frame chirp mass of $17.38^{+3.10}_{ -4.54}$~M$_\odot$.
 The reweighting efficiency for GW200208\_22 is relatively low at $0.18$\%, consistent with our expectations for low-chirp mass (long-duration) eccentric signals.
 Additionally, waveform model choice been shown to be important for this event \citep{GWTC-3}, so posterior differences that are not correlated with eccentricity may be a result of waveform systematics.
 We obtain $219$ effective samples for this event.